-• The MEPROC file must have all of the same process-pollutant combinations (e.g., EXH__CO) as an input file to Movesmrg.
+The MEPROC file must have all of the process-pollutant combinations (e.g., EXH__CO, EXH__NOX, and so on) as an input file to Movesmrg.
 The Table 2.6, "MOVES Pollutants associated with SMOKE Emissions Processes (SmokeProcIDs)" [43] explains which pollutants are associated with which processes.